 Complete all the required faith experiences.

-These trips are integral parts of the confirmation process (fall & winter retreats, MLK service, funeral home visit, Catholic worship).
+These trips are integral parts of the confirmation process (winter retreats, MLK service, funeral home visit, etc.).
 If one of these experiences is missed, you are encouraged to make it up the following year, even after you have been confirmed.

 Serve the church.